orientechnologies/orientdb-docs/sql/SQL-Update-Edge.md

 The `UPSERT` clause only guarantees atomicity when you use a `UNIQUE` index and perform the look-up on the index through the [`WHERE`](SQL-Where.md) condition.

 <pre>
-orientdb> <code class="lang-sql userinput">UPDATE EDGE hasAssignee FROM ( SELECT FROM Project WHERE id=:id ) TO ( SELECT FROM User WHERE login in :login ) UPSERT WHERE hasAssignee.id = 56</code>
+orientdb> <code class="lang-sql userinput">UPDATE EDGE hasAssignee SET foo = 'bar' UPSERT WHERE id = 56</code>
 </pre>

-Here, you must have a unique index on `hasAssignee.id` to guarantee uniqueness on concurrent operations.
+Here, you must have a unique index on `id` to guarantee uniqueness on concurrent operations.